 Gluten-Free Pantry Staples at Costco

 Our local Costco has 6-pound bags of Bob’s Red Mill 1:1 for only $10.99!
 Other readers have told me their store has King Arthur Measure for Measure OR Namaste blends.
-One reader wrote that they found Namaste Waffle and Pancake Mix and a six-pack of Namaste Brown Rice Flour in their store.
+One reader reported they found Namaste Waffle and Pancake Mix and a six-pack of Namaste Brown Rice Flour in their store.
 Which gluten-free flour blend does your store carry?

-You’ll also find gluten-free convenience items like broth, spice blends, and canned goods that make meal prep easier without sacrificing safety or flavor.
+You will also find gluten-free convenience items like broth, spice blends, and canned goods that make meal prep easier without sacrificing safety or flavor.

 Check out my list of Gluten-Free Pantry Items at Costco.